erichards52/Master-Project/stepTwo_Benchmark/benchMarkScripts/README.md

 * Reads in outputs from Kaiju, but was not used in order to generate values for tables as another script was created to do so.
 * Creates benchmark tables and Venn diagrams

+Workflow:
+* Read in files from CLARK & Bracken output
+* Create tables/perform calculations in R using the script BenchmarkTableVenn.R
+* Create tables/perform calculations in R using the script KaijuFreqVir.R for cut kaiju output files

 ## KaijuFreqVir.R

 * Reads in outputs from Kaiju (those that have been cut for lineage and tax only)